esphome/esphome-docs/components/spi.rst

 the flash and PSRAM memories, leaving one or two user-accessible SPI controllers.
 An SPI hub configured in ESPHome can be assigned to one of these interfaces with the ``interface:`` configuration option.

-The numbering of
-these interfaces in the YAML configuration starts with 0, corresponding to the first user-accessible SPI controller.
-Check the datasheet for a given chip to determine which this is, but it will typically be ``SPI1`` on ESP8266 and ``SPI2`` on ESP32.
-Any further available interfaces will be sequentially numbered.
-Unless you have a particular need to choose a specific interface just leave this option at the default of ``any``.
+By default (``interface: any``) the first available hardware SPI interface will be assigned, a second if available then any further spi interfaces configured will use software mode.
+You can choose a specific interface with ``spi`` (meaning the first or only available interface) or one of ``spi2`` and ``spi3`` for ESP32 chips with two available SPI controllers.
+Note that SPI0 and SPI1 are typically not available, being reserved for accessing flash and PSRAM.

 If the ``software`` option is chosen, or you configure more SPI hubs than there are available hardware controllers, the remaining hubs will use a software implementation, which is unable to achieve data rates above a few hundred kHz.

 While the ESP32 supports the reassignment of the default SPI pins to most other GPIO pins, using the dedicated SPI pins can improve performance and stability for certain ESP/device combinations.
 ESP8266 has a more limited selection of pins that can be used, again check the datasheet for more information.

 Generic SPI device component: